matosjoaops/TVVS-PROJ/assignment04/report/report.md

 #### testDeleteDoneTask

 This test aims to test the transition which was not tested on the previous test, namely when a task is marked as done and the user deletes it.
 The test passes, which means the feature is working as expected.

 ![](https://i.imgur.com/jfG2uFi.png)

-#### Sneak paths
+#### Sneaky paths

-Even though there are 2 sneak paths in this use case, it's not possible to test them, as it's impossible to mark a deleted task as done and undone or delete it again.
+Even though there are 2 sneaky paths in this use case, it's not possible to test them, as it's impossible to mark a deleted task as done and undone or delete it again.

 ## Search for a task's text